srldl/seabird/README.md

 # seabird
-scripts for reading seabird data from access database into API
+script for reading seabird data from access database into the npolar API.
+Temporarily backed up under srldl/seabird until we find a more suitable place under npolar